 Workers’ compensation is a state-mandated insurance program that provides compensation to employees who suffer job-related injuries and illnesses.
 While the federal government administers a workers’ compensation program for federal and certain other types of employees, each state has its own laws and programs for workers’ compensation.

-Benefits include wage loss compensation and paid medical expenses until workers can return to work.
-These benefits are generally paid by employers through a private insurance company, the State Workers’ Insurance Fund, or by the employers themselves if they are self-insured.
+Benefits include paid medical expenses and compensation for wages lost until a worker can return to work.
+These benefits are generally paid by the employer’s private insurance company, the State Workers’ Insurance Fund or the employer itself if it is self-insured.

 Are all on-the-job injuries covered by workers’ compensation?

 Workers’ compensation covers most, but not all, on-the-job injuries.
-The workers’ compensation system is designed to provide benefits to injured workers, no matter the circumstance.
-Generally, injuries that happen because an employee is intoxicated or using illegal drugs are not covered by workers’ compensation and coverage may also be denied in situations involving:
+The workers’ compensation system is designed to provide benefits to injured workers no matter the circumstance.
+Generally, injuries that happen because an employee is intoxicated or using illegal drugs are not covered by workers’ compensation.
+Coverage may also be denied in situations involving: